fusefactory/openfuse/_posts/2017-07-12-VR-Development.md

 }
 ```

-Note that when VR_ENABLED == true, it will _try_ to render to the VR HMD (Head Mounted Display), but if there is not HMD available, it will fall back to rendering "normally", the same way is when VR_ENABLED == false.
+Note that when VR_ENABLED == true, it will _try_ to render to the VR HMD (Head Mounted Display), but if there is no HMD available, it will fall back to rendering "normally", the same way is when VR_ENABLED == false.